fledermoys/dataflow-documentation/docs/help/faq.md

 ??? question "Is there a trial period?"

     Yes, Dataflow offers a 14 day Trial period, which can be cancelled at any time during the trial period free of charge.

-## Subscription
-??? question "What subscription types exist?"

-    Dataflow offers a Monthly Subscription for 99€ and an Annual Subscription for 999€.

 ??? question "Does a subscription include product updates?"